Search the OSCAR Documentation

 oscarDB=e$count#bp

-This ap works together with e$count to count the total number of a certain field in the same eForms which contains another non-empty field {var_name}.
+Ref${var_name} lets you count the total number of a certain field in the same eForm which contains another non-empty field {var_name}.

 For example to count the total number of field “resident” in all the same eForms which also have the field “observer” filled: